-The Stages and Symptoms of Gum Disease, Described By Your Bellevue Park General Dentist
+The Stages and Symptoms of Gum Disease, Described By Your General Dentist in Bellevue, Washington

 Did you know that 1 in 2 American adults have some stage of gum disease?
 Besides causing permanent tissue, bone and tooth loss if left untreated, gum disease is also linked to numerous other health issues throughout the body including heart and lung diseases, diabetes, stroke, dementia, and pregnancy complications.